kolbyjack/MMM-Wallpaper/README.md

 # Module: MMM-Wallpaper
-The module allows you to add wallpapers from bing or reddit.
+The module allows you to add wallpapers from various online sources.
 Useful for MagicMirror installations that aren't actually mirrors.

 ## Installation